 Heard throughout the world in films, TV, stage, and radio, he recently scored Richard Linklater’s “Last Flag Flying” with Steve Carell, Bryan Cranston, and Laurence Fishburne for Amazon Studios, the Rude Mechs’ “Stop Hitting Yourself” for Lincoln Center Theater, Ballet Austin’s “Belle Redux”, and a multi-year commission from Ballroom Marfa, “The Marfa Triptych”.
-His Creative Capital Award winning project, “Pancho Villa from a Safe Distance”, a chamber opera created with librettists Lagartijas Tiradas al Sol (Mexico City) and director Shawn Sides, is currently touring.
+His Creative Capital Award winning project, Pancho Villa from a Safe Distance, a bilingual chamber opera created with librettists Lagartijas Tiradas al Sol (Mexico City) and director Shawn Sides, is currently touring.

 With the jazz-based but far reaching Golden Arm Trio, Reynolds has repeatedly toured the country and released four critically acclaimed albums.
-As Artistic Director of Golden Hornet Composer Laboratory, he has produced over 60 concerts of world premiere alt-classical music by more than 70 composers, as well as countless pieces of his own.
+As Artistic Director of Golden Hornet, he has produced over 60 concerts of world premiere alt-classical music by more than 70 composers, as well as countless pieces of his own.
 He is a company member with the internationally acclaimed Rude Mechs theater collective and resident composer with Salvage Vanguard Theater and Forklift Danceworks.